 With the band walks exercise you want to start with a piece of bare rubber band.
 This ankle band divides intensity so that, unlike a weight, you’re going to have to increase intensity through the resistance of the band.

-- You want to start with your feet parallel to one another and slightly, if anything, slightly pidgeon-toed.
+- Start with your feet parallel to one another and slightly, if anything, slightly pidgeon-toed.

 - Keep a nice, tall posture.

 - You are going to be stepping out to the side.

 - Transfer the weight onto the non-stepping leg.

 - Step out, drop your toe and then drive it with your heel, bring the leg back in.

 - Now when you step back in, you don’t want to lose all the resistance of the band, so keep a little bit of tension through the entire exercise.

 - You’re going to step out and bring the non-stepping leg back in to join.